drchung5/katacoda-sandbox/upgrade-cassandra-3-to-4/step3.md

-In this step we will prepare the Cassandra 3.x cluster before performing the upgrade.
+In this step, we will prepare the Cassandra 3.x cluster before performing the upgrade.
 There are 9 factors to consider:

 **Current State**
 All nodes in the cluster need to be in an ‘Up and Normal’ state.
 Check that there are no nodes in the cluster that are in a state different to *Up and Normal*.
 This command will list any nodes not in the *UN* state.